enabling-languages/tai-languages/README.md

 Credits
 --------

-Aiton font and keyboard design by Stephen Morey.
+Aiton and Phake fonts and keyboard layouts designed by Stephen Morey.
 Graphite tables developed by Martin Hosken.